azeezazeez/azeezazeez/README.md

 - 🤔 I’m looking for help to get a opportunity
 - 💬 Ask me about anything which is related to me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a Friendly guy
+- ⚡ Fun fact: I am an Ambivert

 <!--
 **azeezazeez/azeezazeez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.